For a complete list of deadlines, visit the 2013/2014 application deadlines page.

 For instructions on how to create a PDF, please click: How to Create a PDF.
 Note: the system only allows you to upload a single PDF document.

 You are required to obtain travel authorization prior to travel.
-The Student Travel Authorization Form (STAF) can be found by following the "Forms" link under "Applying to Taft" or simply by clicking (STAF) here, above, or below.
+The Student Travel Authorization Form (STAF) can be found by clicking (STAF) here, above, or below.
 The travel policies instituted on 10/1/2012 require travel oversight for students, including pretravel counseling and the maintenance of emergency contact information.
 Taft is not responsible this counseling or maintenance, or for lack of student compliance with travel policies, which may result in a refusal by UC Accounts Payable to reimburse travel expenses.
 If you have questions on this matter, you should consult your program director for advice on compliance with these policies.
 For additional direction, you should visit the policies at student travel policies.

-- As you will be required to present receipts to obtain payment, please be sure to obtain receipts.
+Please be sure to obtain receipts in order to receive payment.
 If you are using an e-ticket for air travel, please request a receipt from the airline which clearly indicates the travel points and dates, and the fare.
 When in doubt, request a paper ticket.

 - Original receipts must be included in the envelope.
 ALL receipts for any expenses pre-paid by the university must be included.